Gifted (2017 film): Plot

 Evelyn sues Frank for full custody.
 While she is on the stand in court, it is revealed that not only did Evelyn homeschool Diane, she kept her socially isolated, so that she could be completely focused on mathematics.
-When Diane and her teenage boyfriend ran away to a ski resort, Evelyn filed a lawsuit and threatened to charge him with kidnapping, forcing him to cut ties with Diane.
+When Diane and her teenage boyfriend ran away to a ski resort, Evelyn pressed kidnapping charges and filed a lawsuit against his parents until he cut ties with Diane.
 Diane attempted suicide for the first time shortly after, something Evelyn argues was an isolated incident.
 When Frank takes the stand, he admits working at a low-paying job without health insurance.
 His lawyer, worried that the judge will side with Evelyn due to her financial resources, convinces Frank to take a deal orchestrated by Evelyn's lawyer.

 Mary is placed in foster care, where she can attend the private school.
 Evelyn waits until her 12th birthday, when she will be able to decide where she wants to live.
 The foster parents live near Frank, and he is entitled to scheduled visits.
 Mary is devastated and refuses to see Frank when he tries to visit.
-Thanks to a tip from Mary's teacher, Frank rescues Mary's cat Fred from the pound moments before he is about to be put down, along with two other cats.
+Thanks to a tip from Ms. Stevenson, Frank rescues Fred from the pound moments before he is about to be put down.
 Frank realizes that Evelyn, who is allergic to cats, is overseeing Mary's education in the guest house of the foster home.

 Frank goes to the foster home and reconciles with Mary.
 He informs Evelyn that Diane had completed the Navier–Stokes problem, but left instructions for Frank not to publish the solution until after Evelyn's death, revealing Diane's deep resentment towards her mother.
 Frank offers Evelyn the opportunity to publish Diane's work if she drops her custody case, to which she reluctantly agrees.
 Mary is placed back in Frank's custody, living a normal public-school childhood while taking college-level courses in her spare time.
+Frank is also implied to have returned to his philosophy roots.